Active and Passive Audience Definition, Theory, Example & Difference

 1. Innovators: These consumers are characterized by their high levels of resources, self-confidence, and openness to new ideas and experiences.
 They are often early adopters of innovative products and technologies.

 2. Thinkers: Thinkers value knowledge, education, and intellectual pursuits.
-They tend to be rational and deliberate in their decision-making process, preferring products and brands that align with their values and beliefs.
+Therefore, they tend to be rational and deliberate in their decision-making process, preferring products and brands that align with their values and beliefs.

 3. Achievers: Achievers are motivated by success, status, and achievement.
 They strive for material wealth and social recognition, preferring established brands and products that symbolize success and prestige.